brianhouse/art_and_code/resources/crit_guidelines.md

 # Guidelines for Critique

-Crit is an opportunity to get collective feedback on your work from your peers and for our class community to develop a shared vocabulary for talking about digital media art.
+Crit is an opportunity to get collective feedback on your work from your peers and for our class community to develop a shared vocabulary for talking about code-based art.
 While it can be a vulnerable experience to present your work in front of everyone, this is ultimately a more valuable method of evaluating art—which always exists in dialogue with others—than simply having your work graded by the instructor.

 ### Presenting
 - State your title and read your description